Toluwalemi/hugo-blog-website/content/reading.md

 two books a month.

 # Currently Reading
+The Secret Lives of Baba Segi's Wives *by Lola Shoneyin*

 # 2020
 - **November** - ZIKORA: A SHORT STORY *by Chimamanda Ngozi Adichie*